cozemble/design-research-vault/Definitions/Field Classes.md

-There are 2 main types of fields:
+There are 2 classes of fields:

 ## 1. Simple:
 ![[Simple Fields]]